Skip to content

 How do I create a quote for a construction job?

 A construction job quote should itemise materials (with supplier prices), labour (by day rate or fixed price), any subcontractor costs with CIS deductions, VAT, and a clear validity period.
-Most UK trades build quotes in spreadsheets — quoteledger provides trade-specific templates that handle materials, labour, markups, and CIS automatically.
+Most UK trades build quotes in spreadsheets — QuoteLedger provides trade-specific templates that handle materials, labour, markups, and CIS automatically.

 What is the difference between a quote and an invoice?